The Brighton to Portsmouth line of the LBSCR: Twentieth century train services

 In 1922 the LBSCR was in competition with the LSWR for London to Portsmouth Traffic.
 On a typical weekday there were three express trains from London Victoria to Portsmouth, advertised as Isle of Wight Expresses.
 Two if these had no intermediate stop between Victoria and Fratton, with a two-hour journey time to Portsmouth Harbour.
 The LSWR ran a much more frequent service on the Portsmouth Direct Line, taking four minutes longer from Waterloo.

 Arundel station handled 15 through trains on weekdays, five on Sundays, and Brighton despatched 18 trains weekdays to Worthing and beyond, with an additional four on the line travelling from Haywards Heath via the Cliftonville Spur.
 Six westbound trains appear to terminate at Angmering.

 In July 1938 both stages of the Portsmouth electrification had taken place.
-There was an intensive Portsmouth service on the Portsmouth Direct Line, with most tarins taking 95 minutes.
+There was an intensive Portsmouth service on the Portsmouth Direct Line, with most trains taking 95 minutes.
 The former LBSCR services had settled down into serving Portsmouth by semi-fast trains, typically taking 2 hours 28 minutes from Victoria, on an hourly regular interval.
 Eight trains an hour left Brighton towards Worthing with one additional hourly train via the Cliftonville Spur.
 This was in most cases a train from Victoria to Littlehampton and Bognor Regis.

 Electrification

 Brighton to West Worthing

 The LBSCR together with the LSWR and the South Eastern and Chatham Railway, formed a new Southern Railway, as part of a process called the "Grouping", in 1923.
 The former LBSCR London suburban area had been operating electric passenger trains for some time, having converted from an overhead conductor to a third rail system.
 The electric trains were considered to be highly successful, and in 1930 it was announced that a main line electrification would be undertaken, reaching Brighton and West Worthing.
-The line voltage was 660v dc.
+The line voltage was 660 V DC.

 A ceremonial inauguration took place on 30 December 1932, when a demonstration run from London to West Worthing using the Cliftonville spur took place.
 The full public service started on 1 January 1933, when as well as the fast London to Worthing trains there was a 15-minute interval service between Brighton and Worthing.
 Unstaffed halts had been provided on this section, but for the electric services they were staffed, basic accommodation being provided for the staff.
 At first the local trains were operated by former LSWR 1201 units, but soon 2-Nol units became available.

 A halt at Bungalow Town, provided with wooden platforms, was located between Shoreham-by-Sea and Lancing, and had been closed on 1 January 1933.
 It was reopened on 30 September 1935 and renamed Shoreham Airport.
 It was intended to serve the new Brighton, Hove and Worthing Municipal Airport.